wp-plugins/atcontent/readme.txt

 == Installation ==

-1. After the plugin downloading and activation it's needed to connect your blog to AtContent.
-For this, click the highlighted button in AtContent plugin settings.
-[Screenshot](http://i.imgur.com/FTXC09k.png).
+1. Install AtContent plugin on your blog and activate it,
-2. If you still do not have an AtContent account you will be asked to create one.
-Fill in the fields or simply click "Connect with Facebook".
-[Screenshot](http://i.imgur.com/Xnz3Ux8.png).
+2. Connect AtContent plugin to AtContent to start using it - [Screenshot](http://i.imgur.com/yiLocp8.png),
-3. After account creation you can sync all your posts with AtContent to get free backlinks and cloud backup.
-For this just click "Sync with AtContent" button on plugin settings page.
-[Screenshot](http://i.imgur.com/uzq88e2.png).
+3. Choose options and click “Apply Main Settings” - [Screenshot](http://i.imgur.com/sYOfSGI.png).

 **1, 2, 3: You're done!**